-When I write a book and showing all the stuff that I did, it's not really giving away my secrets; what it is is this is what I did with that particular tool.
-Now, here is how it works.
-You do something.
-I had eaten here many times before, but I never was inspired to paint it until that one moment, because the light was just right, the shadows were just right, and the inspiration hit me, and I said, "Here is a painting."
+When I write a book, and showing all the stuff that I did, its not really giving away my secrets.
+What it is, is this is what I did with that particular tool.
+Now, here's how it works, you do something.
+I've eaten here many times before, but I was never inspired to paint it until that one moment.
+Because the light was just right, the shadows were just right, and the inspiration hit me, and I said, here's a painting.
 Art is a personal thing.
 I don't do my paintings for other people.
-If I did, I wouldn't be doing rusty old bar signs.
+If I did, I wouldn't be doing rusty old bar signs, I'd be doing nice little floral arrangements with little fruit baskets and stuff that people want to put over their couch.

-I would be doing nice little floral arrangements with little fruits baskets and stuff that people want to put over their couch, not a rusty bar sign.
+Not a rusty bar sign.
 I do things that I feel, things that I want to do.
-We should find that little child inside of us that just does something just for the sake of it, just because it makes us feel good and because it's fun doing it.
-(Music playing.)
+We should find that little child inside of us, that just does something just for the sake of it.
+Just because it makes us feel good, and because it's fun doing it. (upbeat rock music)

 Artist at Work: Textures17,404 Views

 Artist at Work: Color as Shape17,925 Views

 Artist at Work: Creating a Visual Hierarchy13,195 Views